HongjianLi/igrow/README.md

 ### 1.0 (under construction)

-* Supported using either idock or AutoDock Vina as backend docking engine.
+* Used idock as backend docking engine.
 * Supported direct PDBQT manipulation without file format conversion.
 * Used dynamic pointer vector to cache ligands.
 * Used flyweight pattern to cache fragments.